GatoGraphQLForWordPress/gatographql-dist/readme.txt

 - Insert or remove Gutenberg blocks in bulk
 - Automatically insert a mandatory block when creating a new post
 - Translate content in the site using the Google Translate API
-- Automatically translate new posts to all different languages in a multisite
+- Automatically translate new posts to all different languages for Polylang
 - Generate an image using OpenAI's DALL-E or Stable Diffusion, and set it as featured image
 - Send new posts to Facebook, Instagram, LinkedIn, or other social media platforms
 - Import a post from another WordPress site